Skip to main content

 • CLI tool: Historical scanning requires at least Semgrep v1.65.0.
 See Update for instructions.

-Enable historical scanning for full Secrets scans
+Enable historical scans for full Secrets scans

 tip